Let's say you have an intensive workload that needs a ton of CPU horsepower and/or memory, and needs to run every night at 1am, and takes 2 hours.

 You want to use a cloud compute provider such as Amazon EC2, Google Compute Engine, or MS Azure, but don't want to pay for this horsepower for the remaining 22 hours in the day.

 Here's how to optimise your Omniscope Classic and Evo deployments in terms of cloud costs.

 Next, Install, configure and activate Omniscope as normal.
 Remember that a cloud VM is no different to your laptop or a local server, it's just another computer somewhere (albeit provided virtually).
-On a Linux environment, don't forget to configure the _launch.sh script as documented, to specify the necessary memory requirements for your intensive workflow, which should be some fraction related to the cloud instance's allocated memory.
+On a Linux environment, consider customising the _launch.sh script, if you wish to change the default max memory allocation of 50% of VM memory.